Mint-System/Ansible-Build/README.md

 `git clone https://github.com/Mint-System/Ansible-Build.git`

-Set this task alias.

-`alias task=./task`
+See `task help` or [task](./task.md) for details about the project commands.

 ### Setup

-Navigate to the playbook folder.
+Navigate into the playbook folder.

 `cd Ansible-Build`